horizon-research/NeRFDataPrep/Readme.md

 # NeRF data preparation from real-world images

 This repo is used to transform real-world images to the form that needed by our paper [Cicero: Real-Time Neural Rendering by Radiance Warping and Memory Optimizations](), it includes five steps:
-- use [Metashape](https://www.agisoft.com/) to reconstruct mesh and camera poses from real world data
+- Use [Metashape](https://www.agisoft.com/) to reconstruct mesh and camera poses from real world data
-- post-processing the mesh by cropping out the region of interests
+- Post-processing the mesh by cropping out the background
-- use the cropped mesh to generate foreground mask and depth maps of images
+- Use the cropped mesh to generate foreground mask and depth maps of images
-- transform the metashape data to blender dataformat that is compatible with three methods used in our paper
+- Transform the metashape data to blender dataformat that is compatible with three methods used in our paper
-- tune the parameters for real-world dataset in three methods and get the final result.
+- Tune the parameters for real-world dataset in three methods and get the final result.

 ## 1. Use metashape to generate mesh and camera poses from real world data.